sovware/directorist/readme.txt

 * Sustainable for long-term use.
 * Updated regularly for flawless operation.
 * Multiple directory templates within a single theme
-* Intuitive and seamless UI
 * Brand-new sidebar filter layout
 * Modern and improved form for Add listings

-Advanced Review System
+== Advanced Review System (Arriving December 2024) ==

 Introducing a new review system that supports multi-criteria and media.
 Now users can provide more detailed feedback, increasing trust and engagement.

-== Beautiful Modern Design and 100% Responsive Attire ==
+== Beautiful Design, Fully Responsive ==

-Directorist offers modern, responsive designs with flexible grid, list, and map views.
-Instantly launch your business directory with popular theme compatibility, including Astra, Avada, and Divi.
+Enjoy sleek, modern layouts with responsive grid, list, and map views.
+Compatible with popular themes like Astra, Divi, and Avada, Directorist helps you launch a stunning directory effortlessly.

-== Easy Translation, RTL & Built-in SEO Solution ==
+== Translation-Friendly, SEO-Ready & RTL Support ==

-Easily translate your business directory or classified websites with the Loco Translate plugin, which lets you edit translations directly in the browser and boosts your site’s SEO.
+Easily translate your directory into any language with tools like Loco Translate.
+Boost SEO with custom meta titles, descriptions, and Yoast SEO integration.
+It fully supports RTL languages like Arabic.

-👉 **Multilingual Facility:** Directory listing websites created by Directorist Business Directory are 100% translatable and can be translated into multiple languages.
+👉 **Multilingual Support:** Translate your directory into multiple languages.

-👉 **Built-in SEO:** Directorist Business Directory plugin lets you set custom meta titles and descriptions on every directory page.
-It is also compatible with the Yoast SEO plugin.

-👉 **RTL (Right to Left):** Directorist Business Directory plugin is fully compatible with RTL languages like Arabic, Aramaic, Hebrew, etc.
+👉 **Built-in SEO:** Optimize every page for search engines.
+👉 **RTL Ready:** Perfect for right-to-left languages.

-== Powerful Ajax-Powered Instant Search and Advanced Filters ==
+== Powerful Search & Filters ==

-The Directorist & Classified Listings’ advanced filter allows users to search listings with precision, using criteria like custom fields, tags, and price range, as well as default text, category, and location fields—taking their search experience to a whole new level.

-* Filtering using numerous fields to yield accurate results.
-* Geolocation and nearby listings.
-* Radius search based on address and zip.
-* Use custom fields as search filters.
-* Search widgets with 14 different filters.
+Find what you need instantly with advanced search and filtering options.

+👉 **Ajax-Powered Search:** Results load instantly.
+👉 **Custom Filters:** Filter by category, location, price, and custom fields.
+👉 **Geolocation:** Discover listings nearby with a radius search.

-== CSV Import/Export ==
+== Effortless Data Migration with CSV ==

-Get a compelling user-friendly system that simplifies the migration process by letting you import thousands of listings from a CSV file.
+Easily import/export thousands of listings via CSV.

-* Complete migration to Directorist Business Directory in just a few clicks.
+* Complete directory migration in just a few clicks.
-* Import thousands of listings or more in no time.
-* Map any field types to Directory listing fields.
+* Map your data fields effortlessly.

 == Unlimited Custom Fields ==

-Add unlimited custom fields to accommodate custom requirements on the listing form also, you can use custom fields as search filters to get the best search results.
-You can add fields like select, file, URL, radio, checkbox, and many more
+Tailor your directory with custom fields for any requirement.

-* Create unlimited custom fields for the listing form.
+* Add unlimited fields (checkboxes, URLs, files, etc.).
-* Create custom fields by choosing from 11 different field types.
-* Search using custom fields for accurate search results.
+* Use custom fields to refine search results.

-== Extensive Monetization Facility ==
+== Monetization Made Simple ==

-Directorist Business Directory & Classified Listings allows you to monetize your business directory website in various ways.
-Let’s take a look at them:

-👉 **Featured Listing:** Earn money by featuring each of the listings of your site users according to their purchase.
-In this process, you make listings featured and promote them that are displayed at the top of the listing page.
-👉 **Paid Listing*:** Get paid for each listing your users submit!
-You can create unlimited pricing plans by providing different sets of values to get paid by listing the submissions.
-To make it happen requires a cost-effective premium extension.
+Turn your directory into a revenue-generating platform.

+👉 **Featured Listings:** Highlight top listings for extra revenue.
+👉 **Paid Listings:** Charge users for submitting listings.
-👉 **Claim Listing*:** Make money by allowing business owners to claim their listing and get verified.
+👉 **Claim Listings:** Let business owners claim and pay for their listings.
-👉 **Pay Per Submit*:** Earn by charging users to create a listing on your site.
+👉 **Pay Per Submit:** Charge users to create listings.
->*Requires Additional Purchase

-== Frontend Listing Submission and Listing Management ==
+== Frontend Listing & Management ==

-Directorist Business Directory & Classified Listings allows users to submit and manage listings from the front end of the site without having to log in to the admin panel.
+Users can easily submit and manage listings without accessing the admin panel.

-* Add listings using the frontend listing form.
+* Add listings via a user-friendly form.
-* Renew/Change plan from the frontend.
+* Manage and renew plans directly from the frontend.
-* Intuitive user dashboard for managing the listings.
+* User dashboards for seamless management.

-== Multiple Mapping Source ==
+== Flexible Mapping Options ==

-Location or address search is an important aspect of a business directory and classified ads site.
-Directorist Business Directory provides a flexible mapping source offering Google Maps and OpenStreetMap to help users to find their desired service.
+Help users find businesses with Google Maps or OpenStreetMap integration.

 == Robust Payment Gateways ==

-More options for getting paid means more ways to earn revenue.
-By default, Directorist Business Directory allows you to use an offline payment method for free.

-If you want to scale up your payment gateway using an online payment method, and you can use [PayPal](https://directorist.com/product/directorist-paypal/) , [Stripe](https://directorist.com/product/directorist-stripe/) or [Authorize.Net](https://directorist.com/product/directorist-authorize-net/) by purchasing cost-effective extensions.
-Using this WordPress directory plugin, taxes and recurring options can be added into your online payment system respectively.
+Get paid effortlessly with built-in offline payments or expand with online gateways like [PayPal](https://directorist.com/product/directorist-paypal/) , [Stripe](https://directorist.com/product/directorist-stripe/) or [Authorize.Net](https://directorist.com/product/directorist-authorize-net/).
+Taxes and recurring payments are supported.

-== Developer Friendly ==
+== Developer-Friendly for Unlimited Customization ==

-🎉 **Templating:**  Directorist offers a robust templating system that allows you to override all the Directorist default template files without amending any of the plugin codes.

-WordPress developers can extend the plugin functionalities infinitely using available hooks and filters.
+Directorist is perfect for developers who want to customize or extend functionality.

+* Override templates without touching plugin code.
+* Use hooks and filters for endless possibilities.

 == Extensive Extensions ==
 Directorist Business Directory offers cost-effective premium [Extensions](https://directorist.com/extensions/) to extend the functionalities of your directory listing website.